blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/Lysteria/Quests/joe_momma.md

 #### Staff
 The spadetail staff will be working.
 Rirvas(M), Boch(M), and Duvra(F) are currently on staff, and Sama(F) is in the
+library.

+When the party visits Sama, they'll find she has bags under her eyes and there are empty coffee mugs piled up on the table with some books.
+There's a corkboard with pins in it and various pieces of paper.

+Sama will inform the party that she's been looking up all the

+###